-Project managers plan, coordinate, implement and finalize projects according to specifications and deadlines, while keeping the project within budget.
+Project managers plan, coordinate, implement and finalize projects according to specifications and deadlines while keeping the project within budget.
 Project managers are responsible for all aspects of a time-limited, specific business initiative.
-IT Project Managers oversee projects such as data management, software development, hardware upgrades, virtualization, network and infrastructure enhancements, and business analytics.
-The courses offered by AACC's Cyber and Technology Training Department will help IT Project Managers implement IT projects more effectively and efficiently and deal with the unique challenges IT projects can pose.
+IT project managers oversee data management, software development, hardware upgrades, virtualization, network and infrastructure enhancements, and business analytics.
+The courses offered by AACC's Cyber and Technology Training department will help IT project managers implement IT projects more effectively and efficiently, and deal with the unique challenges IT projects can pose.

-Employment of computer and information systems managers is expected to increase by 17 percent through 2018, which is faster than the average for all occupations.
+Employment of computer and information systems managers is expected to continue to increase.
 New applications of technology in the workplace will continue to drive demand for workers, fueling the need for more managers.
 The average annual salary for computer and information systems managers is $112,210.

 NTW-535 ITIL v3 Foundation Certification Preparation